 The Service Area is characterized by customer usage patterns and weather conditions that result in peak usage during the summer and relatively low annual load factors.
-The table below shows LIPA's peak demand as experienced and after adjustments for weather-normalization, customer outages and emergency demand relief for the period 2016 through 2020.
+The table below shows LIPA's peak demand as experienced and after adjustments for weather-normalization, customer outages, and emergency demand relief for the period 2017 through 2021.

 Year Peak Demand (MW) Weather Normalized (MW)

-2016 5,212 5,283

 2017 4,945 5,218

 2018 5,206 5,147

 2019 5,269 5,114

 2020 5,203 5,018

+2021 4,984 5,059

 LIPA's service provider prepares load growth forecasts annually.
-PSEG Long Island's estimate of annual peak demand within the Service Area shows peak demand to be nearly flat over the five-year period from 2021 to 2025 (prior to adjustment for various demand side programs such as energy efficiency and renewables).
-This would result in a slight increase in LIPA's summer peak demand, prior to the effects of cogeneration, NYPA supplied load and demand side management, to approximately 5,458 MW in 2025 on a weather-normalized basis.
-After adjustment for various demand side programs such as energy efficiency and renewables, LIPA's summer peak demand is expected to sharply decline over the 2021 to 2025 period.
+PSEG Long Island's estimate of annual peak demand within the Service Area shows an average annual decline of 0.5% over the five-year period from 2022 to 2026 (prior to adjustment for various demand side programs such as energy efficiency and renewables).
+This would result in a slight decrease in LIPA's summer peak demand, prior to the effects of cogeneration, NYPA supplied load and demand side management, to approximately 5,330 MW in 2026 on a weather-normalized basis.
+After adjustment for various demand side programs such as energy efficiency and renewables, LIPA's summer peak demand is expected to sharply decline over the 2022 to 2026 period.
 See "POWER SUPPLY - Market Energy Purchases" below.